Federer–Nadal rivalry

-As tournament seedings are based on rankings, with the top two seeds placed on opposite sides of the draw, 24 of Nadal and Federer's 40 matches were in tournament finals, including an all-time record nine major finals and 12 ATP Tour Masters 1000 finals.
+As tournament seedings are based on rankings, with the top two seeds placed on opposite sides of the draw, 24 of Nadal and Federer's 40 matches were in tournament finals, including an all-time record nine major finals and 12 Masters finals.
 Another ten were semifinals with only three taking place before the quarterfinal stage.

 From 2006 to 2008, they contested every French Open and Wimbledon final.
 Their 2008 Wimbledon final was lauded as the greatest match ever by many long-time tennis analysts.
-Their 2017 Australian Open final was one of the most highly anticipated matches in tennis history, in part due to the relevance within popular discussions on their placement in greatest-of-all-time listings, coupled with that fact that they were both already in their 30s.
+Their 2017 Australian Open final was one of the most highly anticipated matches in tennis history, in part due to the relevance within popular discussions on their placement in greatest-of-all-time listings, coupled with the fact that they were both already in their 30s.
 Other matches considered particularly notable include the 2005 Miami Open final, 2006 Italian Open final, 2007 Wimbledon final, and 2009 Australian Open final, all of which went to five sets.

 Their first match was at the 2004 Miami Open, which Nadal won in straight sets.
 Their last match was in the semifinals of the 2019 Wimbledon Championships, which Federer won in four sets.